ARM-software/lisa/README.md

 Specifically it shows how to:
 1. configure a target for an experiment
-2. configure FTrace for events collection
+2. configure FTrace for event collection
 3. configure an HWMon based energy meter for energy measurements
 4. configure a simple rt-app based workload consisting of two different tasks
 5. run the workload on the target to collect FTrace events and energy